fehler/building-beautiful-uis/00-Overview.md

 I’ve road-tested everything on my second year Interaction Design students at Belfast School of Art, so everything is well and truly fit for purpose.
 (I’d like to thank my second year students – a talented cohort – for all of their feedback and help.)

-We’re hoping to publish ‘Building Beautiful UIs’ in May or June, 2019.
+We’re hoping to publish ‘Building Beautiful UIs’ in June or July, 2019.
 Watch this space for details or [follow me](https://www.twitter.com/fehler) on Twitter to be notified of updates.

 **This is a work in progress and I’m sharing it here in draft form.
 It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**